JACKMCDONNELL/Talks/README.md

 - a worksheet used to help teach CCF Pediatric Hospital Medicine Fellows high-yield statistical concepts

-- a talk I gave the dermatology residents on 9JAN2020 at CCF on urticaria/angioedema
+- a talk I gave the dermatology residents at CCF on urticaria/angioedema (9JAN2020)